A smart home electric energy counter built with an Arduino

 and sends every 2 seconds the measurements to a server.

-Personally, I am using my home media server to receive and save the data sent by the device via the W5100 Ethernet Shield.
+Personally, I am using my Banana Pi as a web server to receive and save the data sent by the device via the W5100 Ethernet Shield.

-That’s pretty handy since my media server is always powered on for many reasons beyond the obvious :)
+That’s pretty handy since I have it always powered on for many reasons beyond the obvious :)

 So, if you really don’t want to miss any measurement I suggest you use something similar or setup a cloud VPS in less than 1 minute and even receive a cloud credit of 20€!

-Also, I would like to mention that the device has been working for about 16 continuous months now without facing any single problem sending the measurements of my home consumption to the media server.
+Also, I would like to mention that the device has been working for about 16 continuous months now without facing any single problem sending the measurements of my home consumption to Banana Pi.

-The media server is hosting a custom designed website, based on the latest standards of HTML5 and CSS3, written with clear object – oriented architecture in PHP along with a MySQL database.
+Banana Pi runs Apache Web Server where I host a custom designed, built from scratch, website, based on the latest standards of HTML5 and CSS3, written with clear object – oriented architecture in PHP along with a MySQL database.

 Furthermore, the website is designed for use at metropolitan level and can support multiple groups, multiple users, and multiple measurement devices per user.